epfl-ada/ada-2021-project-name/README.md

 ## Methods
-When analyzing a certain trend, we will first filter out unnecessary quotations.
+When analyzing the data, we will first filter out unnecessary quotations.
 We do that by keyword matching.
-We expect specific trends and topics to be related to certain buzzwords.
+We expect cryptocurrency/blockchain to be related to certain buzzwords.
 This way, we can handle the massive amount of given data - by narrowing our attention to particular quotes.

 Then will answer our research questions using data visualizations and descriptive statistics of the dataset.
 We will examine distributions of interesting keywords in quotations of people from different groups.